Gus Fring: Season 5

 Mike spends several weeks feeling depressed over Werner's death and drinks to excess.
 After he is injured by a local gang, Gus has him taken to a pueblo Gus owns just inside the Mexican border, which includes a fountain dedicated to Max.
 Dr. Barry Goodman tends to Mike's wounds and Mike stays to heal.
 Gus visits and asks Mike to join his organization, saying that he wants Mike with him because Mike understands his need for revenge.

 Gus arranges for Nacho to report to Mike about his activities to undermine the Salamanca organization.
 Mike works under an assumed name to secretly point the police toward Lalo for the murder of Fred the money wire store clerk.
 Lalo is surrounded by police and arrested.
-In jail under an assumed name, Lalo contacts Nacho and says he wants Nacho to burn down Gus's flagship Los Pollos Hermanos restaurant.
+In jail under an assumed name, Lalo contacts Nacho and says he wants Nacho to burn down one of Gus's Los Pollos Hermanos restaurants.
 Gus and other subsidiary owners provide status reports to Peter Schuler, Madrigal's CEO.
 Afterward, Gus briefs Peter and Lydia on the status of the meth lab, and Gus assures Peter he will get the plan back on track.
-When Gus returns home, he and Nacho preserve Nacho's role as the mole in the Salamanca organization by destroying Gus's restaurant.
+When Gus returns home, he and Nacho preserve Nacho's role as the mole in the Salamanca organization by destroying the restaurant.
 Gus wants Lalo released, so he has Mike provide Jimmy with the details of his investigation into Lalo.
 Jimmy uses the information to accuse police of witness tampering, enabling him to win a motion to release Lalo on bail.

 Jimmy drives to a remote desert location to pick up the bail money from The Cousins.
 As he starts his return trip, he is cut off by several gunmen who take the money and prepare to kill him.
 The gunmen are suddenly attacked by an unknown shooter.
 All but one are killed, and the survivor gets away in the only attacker's vehicle that is still drivable.
 The unseen shooter was Mike, who was tracking Jimmy for Gus.
 Mike's truck was also damaged, so Jimmy and he recover the money and begin the drive back to Albuquerque in Jimmy's car.
 When the car breaks down, Jimmy and Mike take the money and walk cross-country to avoid the surviving gunman.
 After a night in the desert, Mike kills the surviving gunman and they resume walking.